wimpysworld/obs-studio-portable/README.md

 # Install

-You can safely install these OBS Studio Portable builds alongside `.deb`, FlatPak or Snap installs of OBS Studio.
+You can safely install these OBS Studio Portable builds alongside `.deb`, Flatpak or Snap installs of OBS Studio.

-## Command Line
+## Ubuntu

-The install process is simple:
+The installation process is simple:

   - **[Download the tarball (and sha256 hash) of OBS Studio Portable](https://github.com/wimpysworld/obs-studio-portable/releases)** for the version of Ubuntu you're running.
     - **Builds are specific to an Ubuntu release!**